ABJ4403/Payback2_CHEATus/README.md

 Payback2_CHEATus is a GameGuardian LUA Cheat Script for Payback 2, which is a "fork" of Mangyu's cheat script but better, less-bloated, and easier to read.

 # Features:
-- `🔫 No Reload` (RARE to get cheats like these).
+- `🔫 No Reload`.
-- `🛡️➕️ Immortality` (RARE to get cheats like these).
+- `🛡️ Immortality`.
+- `🏊‍♀️️ No drowned` (RARE).
+- `🚗️🔏️❌️ No steal car` (RARE).
+- `👥️ Respawn & Clone` (RARE).
+- `🚗️🖌️ Change car color` (RARE).
 - `🔫 Pistol/SG Knockback`.
 - `🔫 Weapon Ammo`.
 - `🧱 Wall Hack`.
+- `💻️🤝️📱️ Better compatibility (Root/VM, CBSS(todo)/Anonymous/Other, GG/Standard Lua interpreter, even minifier/beautifier/compiler.
+All that works without problem, compatible with each other)`.
+- `🗜️ Minified version available (if you really need that tiny size. be warned, its not the very latest...)`.
 - `📈️ Performance experiment` (optional).
-- `📈️ Memory restricted search` (only search in certain memory areas (warn that this might not work on phones with different RAM size (mine was 2GB)))
+- `📈️ Memory restricted search` (only search in certain memory areas (warn that this might not work on phones with different RAM size (mine was 2GB, better optimized for OTHER/Anonymous memory region))).
 - `📈️ Memory Buffer` (technical feature that accelerates searches on area that won't change alot).
 - `🦠❌ 0-Malware` its because...
-- `💰❌ FOSS (Free & Open-source)` this cheat source code is not compiled (or even encrypted) so people can make sure this isnt malware.
+- `💰❌ FOSS (Free & Open-source)` this cheat source code is not compiled (or even encrypted/obfuscated) so people can make sure this isnt malware.
-- And more that i didnt mention here (because some of them wont work).
+- And even more that i didn't even put here.

 still confused about these stuff? go to [`Wiki`](https://github.com/ABJ4403/Payback2_CHEATus/wiki) section